 If you are identified as being at stage three of academic progress and considered for exclusion, you will be notified by email after that session's grades have been approved.

-You will be notified of the outcome of any ‘show cause’ request you submit an exclusion decision via email before the census date of your next session unless your grade has been delayed.
+You must submit a 'show cause' request if you wish to continue your studies.
+You will be notified of the decision via email before the census date of your next session unless your final grade has been delayed.

 Once you are notified of your exclusion you can choose to appeal the exclusion, or you can accept the exclusion.
 There is a limited time for you to lodge your appeal.
 Refer to your Exclusion letter for the timeframe applicable to you